 Access outline information here on Law Society membership entitlements and financial benefits.

-For a comprehensive list of all the services we offer members, please see the latest Member Services Directory.
+For a comprehensive list of all the services we offer members, please visit the 2020 Member Services Directory website.

 Apply for membership

-You can purchase membership as part of the practising certificate process or you can renew or buy membership on it own:
+You can purchase membership as part of the practising certificate process or you can renew or buy membership on its own.

 The cost of standard membership of the Law Society is €85.
 However, discounted fees also apply as follows:

-- Less than one year qualified - €20
+- Less than one year qualified and admitted in current year - €20

 - Less than three years qualified - €55

-- Unemployed and registered with Career Support - free
+- Unemployed and registered with Career Support - Complimentary

-- More than 50 years qualified - free.
+- More than 50 years qualified - Complimentary